Confusion Over Cardio

 Performing HIIT exercises before you’re capable of mobilizing fat would not be optimal, since you would be targeting your glycogen stores rather than your fat stores.

-The reason for this is that the steady state cardio activates the ampK system and high intensity exercises activates the mTOR system.
-When the latter is activated this does great for muscle hypertrophy but fat burning becomes a second priority.
+This is because steady-state cardio activates the AMPK pathway, whereas high-intensity exerciseactivates the mTOR pathway.
+When the latter is activated, this is great for muscle hypertrophy, but fat burning becomes a secondary priority.

-People that are overweight with a BMI >25 would benefit starting with steady state for cardiovascular training, since fat loss would be optimized while building muscle definition from weight training.
+People who are overweight with a BMI >25 would benefit from starting with steady-state cardiovascular training, as it optimizes fat loss while building muscle definition through weight training.

-Individuals with BMI < 25 most likely have an easier time mobilizing fat and would benefit from occasional HIIT sessions throughout the week when cutting (see How to Effectively Perform HIIT Cardio).
+Individuals with a BMI < 25 are more likely to mobilize fat more easily and would benefit from occasional HIIT sessions throughout the week when cutting (see How to Effectively Perform HIIT Cardio).

 How to Perform Steady State Cardio

-To start steady cardio you should begin slowly with a gradual increase in frequency each week.
-Steady state exercise would be walking either outdoors or treadmill at a fixed pace.
+To start steady cardio, begin slowly and increase frequency each week.
+Steady-state exercise would be walking either outdoors or on a treadmill at a fixed pace.

-While walking about throughout the day you can track your steps in addition to your cardio sessions using your Health app on your iPhone or a fitness tracker.
-Try to aim for 8,000 steps initially, eventually building up to around 13,000 steps per day.
+While walking about throughout the day, you can track your steps in addition to your cardio sessions using your Health app on your iPhone or a fitness tracker.
+Aim for 8,000 steps initially, then build up to around 13,000 per day.

-You also want to optimize your steady state cardio by progressing the intensity gradually.
-The treadmill can inclined by up to 15 degrees, which will improve your VO2 max and elicit the maximum amount of fat burn during your session.
+You also want to optimize your steady-state cardio by progressing the intensity gradually.
+The treadmill can be inclined up to 15 degrees, which will improve your VO2 max and maximize fat burn during your session.

 The Wrap Up

-Both steady state cardio and high intensity interval training has their place when it comes to conditioning the body for fat loss and muscle preservation.
-HIIT cardio serves to burn a lot of calories in the form of carbohydrates, but it would be optimal to take advantage of steady state cardio to mobilize fat stores first (especially if fat loss has been difficult in the past).
-Focus on gradually increasing your walking with each passing week and improve with intensity to see great results in combination with your diet.
+Both steady-state cardio and high-intensity interval training have their place in conditioning the body for fat loss while preserving muscle.
+HIIT cardio burns a lot of calories from carbohydrates, but it’s optimal to use steady-state cardio to mobilize fat stores first (especially if fat loss has been difficult in the past).
+Focus on gradually increasing your walking each week and increasing the intensity to see great results when combined with your diet.